WHAT IS NON-METASTATIC CASTRATION-RESISTANT PROSTATE CANCER?

-Your doctor may have talked to you about non-metastatic castration-resistant prostate cancer, or nmCRPC.
-This means that the cancer has not spread to other parts of the body and no longer responds to hormone therapy.
-Hormone therapy includes drug treatments to lower testosterone or surgery to delay the growth of prostate cancer.
+Your doctor may have talked to you about non-metastatic castration-resistant prostate cancer, or cancer that has not spread to other parts of the body and no longer responds to ADT.
+ADT refers to a medical or surgical treatment that lowers testosterone to delay the growth of prostate cancer.

 Understanding non-metastatic castration-resistant prostate cancer

 Non-metastatic means that the cancer has not spread to other parts of the body.
-Hormone therapy is a mainstay of treatment in prostate cancer.
+ADT, or hormone therapy, is a mainstay of treatment in prostate cancer.
 Over time, however, prostate cancer can keep growing even when the amount of testosterone in the body is reduced to very low levels.
-When this happens, the level of prostate-specific antigen, or PSA, in the bloodstream may rise even if you are on hormone therapy.
-At this point, the prostate cancer is considered castration-resistant.
+When this happens, the level of prostate-specific antigen, or PSA, in the bloodstream may rise even if you are on ADT.
+At this point, the prostate cancer is considered castration-resistant, which means it no longer responds to ADT.

-Men with nmCRPC may not show symptoms.
-This makes PSA testing important, both to diagnose nmCRPC and to determine the appropriate next steps for treatment.
+Men with non-metastatic castration-resistant prostate cancer may not show symptoms.
+This makes PSA testing important, both to diagnose non-metastatic castration-resistant prostate cancer and to determine the appropriate next steps for treatment.

 Treatment goals in non-metastatic castration-resistant prostate cancer generally include: